ERitzman/ERitzman/eritzman-resume.md

 -	Utilize years of experience in construction Trades, Military and Corporate world as a Sr. IT Specialist to coordinate and utilize resources in an emergency situation maximizing their effect and resolution.

 ### Dav-Lear Consulting - NASA (HP/ACES) &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; June 2016 - March 2017</br>&nbsp; _Sr.
 Information Services Technician (Contract)_
--	Mac OSX systems refresh project involving imaging and deployment of systems.
+-	Mac OSX systems refresh project involving imaging and deployment of systems via JAMF Management environment.
 -	Data migration and systems support for multiple platforms, active directory management for user access and security policies.
 -	Deskside support of data migration for Mac OSX and Windows users.
 -	TechCenter, AV and Kiosk-Support for all internal/external/visiting users (Mac, PC, Mobile) Department Technical Lead.